Go to Reviews.org AU Edition

 PureTalk USA feels like the generic-brand version of AT&T—and that’s a good thing in this case.
-Kind of like how I save $15 opting for the generic Target-brand baby formula instead of the fancy Similac brand, you can save $10 to $40 on your wireless plan.
-Sure, you miss out on some of the big, name-brand perks, but overall, you get the AT&T network experience for a fraction of the price.
+It doesn't have the same name-brand recognition, but you can save $10 to $40 on your wireless plan.
+You miss out on some perks, but overall, you get the AT&T network experience for a fraction of the price.

 Before you get too excited about the prices, make sure to read the rest of the PureTalk USA review for details on data and deprioritization.